-Work continued on warranties/manuals/as-built drawings, spare parts deliveries, and completion of minor post-Revenue Service punch list items.
+Work continued on completion of minor post-Revenue Service punch list items.

 With the execution of the final amendment to the City of San Jose cooperative agreement, all facilities conveyances to the City of San Jose are complete.
 Discussions continue with the City of Milpitas regarding real estate conveyances.